Environmental Protection Agency (EPA).

 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
-In evaluating dietary exposure to pyroxasulfone, EPA conducted a new dietary exposure and risk assessment that considered exposure under the petitioned-for tolerances as well as all existing pyroxasulfone tolerances in 40 CFR 180.659.
+In evaluating dietary exposure to pyroxasulfone, EPA considered exposure under the petitioned-for tolerances as well as all existing pyroxasulfone tolerances in 40 CFR 180.659.
 EPA assessed dietary exposures from pyroxasulfone in food as follows:

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA/NHANES/WWEIA.
-As to residue levels in food, EPA made the same assumptions (adjusted tolerance-level residues and 100 PCT) as in the acute dietary exposure assessment.
+In conducting the chronic dietary exposure assessment EPA used the 2003-2008 food consumption data from the USDA's NHANES/WWEIA.
+As to residue levels in food, EPA assumed 100 PCT and tolerance level residues that were adjusted for metabolites not in the tolerance expression, except for soybean and subgroup 22B commodities, for which EPA used anticipated residues from field trial data.

 iv.
 Anticipated residue and percent crop treated (PCT) information.
-EPA did not use anticipated residue and/or PCT information in the dietary assessment for pyroxasulfone.
-Adjusted tolerance level residues and/or 100 PCT were assumed for all food commodities.
+EPA did not use PCT information in the dietary assessment for pyroxasulfone; 100% CT was assumed for all food commodities.
+Tolerance-level residues were used for all commodities except soybean and subgroup 22B commodities, for which EPA used anticipated residues from field trial data.

 D. Safety Factor for Infants and Children